 Tang Feng let out a heavy sigh and looked in the direction of the path leading out to the driveway before turning back to face Wallace.
 “Remember how you’ve been saying that you’re in the waiting mode?”

 Wallace nodded, feeling uneasy about where this was going.
-Though Ehlo had been teasing him about it for months, in fact for the past two years, but it felt different when Tang Feng said it in that morbid, lifeless mood of his.
+Though Ehlo had been teasing him about it for months, in fact for the past two years, it felt different when Tang Feng said it in that morbid, lifeless mood of his.

 Tang Feng let out another sigh, his confidence seemed like an illusion they had conjured up in the past to associate with his prankster persona.
 “You don’t have to wait anymore.
 Cyndi has a new boyfriend now.”
 He paused before adding, “I’m so sorry.”

 And that was when Wallace dismissed the small voice in the back of his mind altogether.
-That small voice had been scolding him for jumping to conclusions, edging toward paranoia, and conjuring up all sort of negativity for Tang Feng’s possible upcoming words.
+That small voice had been scolding him for jumping to conclusions, edging toward paranoia, and conjuring up all sorts of negativity for Tang Feng’s possible upcoming words.
 Yet he wasn’t paranoid this time, and that small voice scolding him was wrong.
 But Wallace kept his composure after the initial shock displaying on his face.
 He just nodded, like Tang Feng just informed him of the day’s weather change.

 “All right then,” Wallace said, his voice leveled.
 “I’ll be heading for my run now.”

 But he didn’t allow Tang Feng to get in any additional words.
 He just slammed the door and started running, allowing the landscapes to zoom by at a dizzying pace.
-That was also when Tang Feng realized the door wasn’t lock.
+That was also when Tang Feng realized the door wasn’t locked.
 He tried to call after Wallace but it was all in vain.
 Wallace had shut him out.
 Tang Feng had no choice but to enter the house and set up a search party.
 He didn’t want to leave the house unattended, especially when he had a feeling Wallace didn’t bring the key with him.
 And shutting himself out too wasn’t an option at this point.
-There were just too many other what ifs.
+There were just too many other what-ifs.

 Jacky was the one who found Wallace.
 Wallace was sitting on one of the benches at a deserted lake nearby.
 It was one of those really old small bodies of water several blocks around their area that hadn’t turned into some commercialized venue yet.
-The bench was just a regular wooden bench some of their neighbors gotten together to carve and set up for whoever wanted to use it.
-Instead of calling the others back or calling out to Wallace in a relief manner, Jacky just silently walked over to where Wallace was and sat down next to him.
+The bench was just a regular wooden bench some of their neighbors had gotten together to carve and set up for whoever wanted to use it.
+Instead of calling the others back or calling out to Wallace in a relieved manner, Jacky just silently walked over to where Wallace was and sat down next to him.
 In a way, Jacky was the only one who could possibly understand what Wallace was going through.
 Though Cyndi had stressed that Wallace should move on and not wait for her, and everyone knew their relationship was already over, but it was Wallace’s own way of hoping, right?
 It was also the sole reason why he hadn’t even shown any signs of a breakdown like Jacky had more than two years ago.

 “I seriously thought she was the one,” Wallace said after about ten minutes since Jacky settled down at the bench.